Design and Technology – Resistant Materials: Developing creative design and quality manufacture.

-This could be the course for those who enjoy the more technical aspects of the workshops such as precision measurement, quality manufacture and industry standard production.
-Students need to use maths and science in the study of metallurgy, whilst paying close attention to detail in technical drawings and showing understanding of how Industrial practices affect an engineer’s work, ( for example the health & safety laws or an overview of life beyond school as an engineer).
-Students time will be divided between classroom theory and rigorous development of high grade hand fitting skills in the workshops.
+This is the course for those boys who enjoy the more technical aspects of the workshops such as precision measurement, quality manufacture and industry standard production.
+Students need to use maths and science in the study of engineering principles, we will also look at the way drawings are used to communicate information and how accuracy must be kept within a tolerance of less than a millimetre.
+Boys will gain an understanding of how Industrial practices affect an engineer’s work and how knowledge of the tools and materials needs to be applied to differing situations.
+Time will be divided between classroom theory and rigorous development of high grade hand fitting skills in the workshops.

-EXAM BOARD: EAL – Level 2 Certificate in Engineering Technology
+EXAM BOARD: NCFE – Level 2 Certificate in Engineering Studies

 This course can be achieved at Pass/Merit/Distinction.